sardus1970/JR_BLE_Gamepad/README.md

 The transmitter's sticks should therefore not be moved during the first 3 seconds or so after connecting to the host.

+Some Android devices have issues with 16 bit axis resolution ("Bqeel Y4 Max" TV box), while others have trouble with refresh rates above 20Hz ("Alldocube M5X S" tablet).
+This has nothing to do with CPU performance, as the slowest of the lot (my venerable "Blackview BV7000 Pro" smartphone) has no issues with 16 bit resolution / 70 Hz!

+This prompted the implementation of an 8 bit "compatibility mode" and configurable refresh rate from the transmitter (by sacrificing one channel), and an algorithm for sending HID notifications only when a channel value has changed ...but as channel values fluctuate all the time due to noise, this issue had to be dealt with as well!